carstenpiepel/amqp10-for-geoevent/README.md

 # amqp10-for-geoevent

-ArcGIS GeoEvent Server sample ActiveMQ connectors for connecting to ActiveMQ Message Servers.
+The AMPQ 1.0 Inbound Transport for ArcGIS GeoEvent Server connects GeoEvent Server with message brokers that are compliant with the AMQP 1.0 protocol.
+This transport has been tested with Azure Service Bus but it may also work with other message brokers including RabbitMQ 4.x, Azure Service Bus, ActiveMQ, and SwiftMQ.
+The transport uses the [SwiftMQ AMQP 1.0 Java Client](https://docs.swiftmq.com/sc/amqp-1-0-client) to connect to brokers.

 ## Features
-* ActiveMQ Inbound Transport
+* AMQP 1.0 Inbound Transport
-* ActiveMQ Outbound Transport

 ## Instructions